OccultusCaudex/mate-themes-extras/README.md

 --Zukitwo

-Note: Those themes aren't ready for GTK3-3.14, it seems that some of them have a death upstream.
+Note: Those themes aren't ready for GTK3-3.14, there is work from upstream needed.

 But i don't wanna drop them for the momment.

---clearlooks-phenix

 --Faience